DigiScore/digiscore.github.io/pages/wolff1.md

-## Consent form (must be signed and sent to Prof Craig Vear)
+## Consent form

-Before you participate in this experiment you must read the Participation Information Sheet and sign [this consent form](/assets/docs/7_vear_digiscore_consent-form.docx).
+Before you participate in this experiment you must read the Participation Information Sheet and Privacy Notice then sign [this consent form](/assets/docs/7_vear_digiscore_consent-form.docx) and email it to Prof Craig Vear .